Parallel and combined identity infrastructure options

 Option 8 - Configure B2B but with a common HR feed for both directories

 In some situations, after acquisition the organization may converge on a single HR platform, but still run existing identity management systems.
-In this scenario, MIM could provision users into multiple Active Directory systems, depending on with part of the organization the user is affiliated with.
+In this scenario, MIM could provision users into multiple Active Directory systems, depending on which part of the organization the user is affiliated with.
 They could continue to use B2B so that users authenticate their existing directory, and have a unified GAL.

 Outcome of setting up B2B guest users from a common HR system feed